 While interacting with most of the leading drum circle facilitators in the world, I have found that they are a lot of fun, light, open to change and accepting people.
 It is the energy of the facilitators that anchor the experiences that are created during the drum circles!
 They are the key ingredient of well being that is initiated and created during a drum circle!
 Musicality of the drum circle generates the interest for people which is also an unending opportunity of experimentation.
 There is so much too learn that it continues forever!
 It creates the space that one needs to explore oneself through the music and silence simultaneously.
 Jane Bentley, in her doctoral research calls this process as ‘Tuning In’.
 The interactions in drum circles initiates a dialogue after self expression and then leads to group interaction!
 This work gives a good account of the process of how drum circles work!

 After learning from Arthur Hull, many around the world have taken up the work of using drumming for health and wellbeing as well as building communities across the globe.
 This is becoming a positive wave around the world.

 Group drumming and drum circles are reaching out to the corners of the world spreading the message of happiness, health and wellbeing.
-Bringing people together for a better tomorrow, by keeping away the differences that are potential contributors of increasing hate around the world.
+Bringing people together to make Drum Group for a better tomorrow, by keeping away the differences that are potential contributors of increasing hate around the world.
 The world today needs more drum circles for the simple reason that it is an answer for increasing wars.
 Because “The drum calls and the circle heals”.

 Director | Taal Inc.